NBA great Kobe Bryant and 13-year-old daughter die in helicopter crash

 Advertising

-“We send our heartfelt condolences to his wife, Vanessa, and their family, the Lakers organisation and the entire sports world.”

-Bryant, born in Philadelphia in 1978, is widely regarded as one of the greatest players to appear in the NBA and spent his entire 20-year career with the Los Angeles Lakers.
+Born in Philadelphia in 1978, Bryant, who was married to wife Vanessa and had three other daughters, Natalia, Bianca and Capri, is widely regarded as one of the greatest players to appear in the NBA and spent his entire 20-year career with the Los Angeles Lakers.
+Gianna was a promising player herself, who Bryant had previously said would carry on his legacy.

 He was drafted in 1996 by the Charlotte Hornets at number 13, but was quickly traded to the Lakers where he would go on to become an 18-time NBA All-Star.